-Bitcoin: What on earth is going on?
+Bitcoin: What's driving the frenzy

 Related: Russia eyes cryptocurrency dominance

 When you invest in bitcoin, you don't have to buy a whole unit.
-According to research site BitInfoCharts, the vast majority of bitcoin accounts contain just 0.1 bitcoin (about $1,400) or less.
+According to research site BitInfoCharts, the vast majority of bitcoin accounts contain just 0.1 bitcoin or less.
 Just 3% of more than 20 million bitcoin accounts hold one bitcoin or more.

 Big institutional investors such as hedge funds and assets managers have largely stayed on the sidelines.
 But some experts predict they'll move into the market in the coming months, despite skepticism from the likes of Warren Buffett and JPMorgan Chase (JPM) CEO Jamie Dimon.